-In this guide, we look to highlight some of the key features and benefits of smart meters, and how you can request one from your energy supplier.
+In this guide, we highlight the key features and benefits of smart meters, and how you can request one from your energy supplier.

 What is a smart meter?

-Smart meters are the next generation of gas and electricity meters.
+Smart meters are the new generation of gas and electricity meters.
 They are being installed in homes across Great Britain at no extra cost, to replace traditional meters.

 Unlike traditional meters, a smart meter sends your gas and electricity readings directly to your energy supplier so you don’t have to.
-Smart meters enable accurate, not estimated billling.
-Seeing how much you're spending on the in-home display (IHD) means fewer surprises when your bill comes through, which is one less thing to worry about.
+Smart meters record how much electricity or gas you use – just like your existing meters.
+But with a smart meter, you can also see how much energy you’re using, on an in-home display.

 How are smart meters installed?